Simon Hantaï: Biography

 After studying at the Budapest School of Fine Art, he traveled through Italy on foot and moved to France in 1948.
 André Breton wrote the preface to his first exhibition catalogue in Paris, but in 1955 Hantaï broke with the surrealist group over Breton's refusal to accept any similarity between the surrealist technique of automatic writing and Jackson Pollock's methods of action painting.

 A retrospective of his work was held at the Centre Pompidou in 1976, and in 1982 he represented France at the Venice Biennale.
+He completely disappeared from the public scene during the 1980s and 1990s, "a streak of ethical obstinacy virtually unparalleled in contemporary art" according to Art in America.

 A representative collection of Hantaï's works is held at the Musée National d'Art Moderne, Centre Georges Pompidou, Paris, and at the Musée d'Art Moderne de la Ville de Paris.

 A Simon Hantaï Retrospective opened at the Centre Pompidou on May 22, 2013, with more than 130 works from 1949 to 1990s, and a full color illustrated catalog.

-His sons are the musicians Marc, Jérôme and Pierre Hantaï.